Sara Burchfiel, LMFT

 Food noise that won’t turn off.

-Therapy offers a space to slow down, understand what’s been happening beneath these patterns, and begin developing a more peaceful relationship with food, your body, and yourself.
+Therapy offers a space to slow down, gently understand what’s underneath these patterns, and begin finding a more peaceful and sustainable relationship with food, your body, and yourself.

 Next Steps